db-auto/db-auto/code/modules/utils/README.md

-General utilities for db-auto: no domain knowledge at all in any of these
+General utilities for dbpath: no domain knowledge at all in any of these